it-projects-llc/odoo-saas-tools/docs/dependencies.rst

 website_sale_require_login
 --------------------------

-  The module can be found here: https://github.com/iledarn/e-commerce/tree/9.0/website_sale_require_login
+  The module can be found here: https://github.com/OCA/e-commerce/tree/9.0/website_sale_require_login

-  * see pull request to OCA: https://github.com/OCA/e-commerce/pull/89

 Used by